 - Initial message(s) delivered to all online devices: A chat invitation is the message that initiates a new chat session and in general we can say that an invite will be sent whenever sending a message to a user outside the context of an active chat exchange (inactivity being the cause of expiration of active sessions).
-There may be multiple invites which need all to be delivered to all connected devices until there is user interaction on one of them. - "Acceptance" of the first chat invite: Any user interaction upon receipt of a chat invite, that is matching the criterion defined by certain parameters28, will trigger the establishment of a session dedicated to that specific device.
-From that moment on, messages will be delivered only on the "active" device.
+There may be multiple invites which need all to be delivered to all connected devices until there is user interaction on one of them. - "Acceptance" of the first chat invite: Any user interaction upon receipt of a chat invite, that is matching the criterion defined by certain parameters18, will trigger the establishment of a session dedicated to that specific device.
+From that moment on, messages will be delivered only on the "active" device. - Inviting an offline user: Because of the chat store and forward feature, chat invites can be stored due to recipient offline with all devices.
+Such messages shall be delivered as soon as any of the recipient's devices become online.
+However, even if invites are unanswered, once they have been delivered to one device, they will not be delivered to further recipient's devices which may become available at a later time. - Message history: Except for invite messages which reach all online devices, history of the in session messages shall be saved at least on the device where the conversation takes place.
+New messages are displayed in the same thread as any previous message exchanged with a specific contact even if the contact is sending messages from different devices.
+Chat usage in multi-device scenarios will likely generate breaks in the continuity of a message thread, due to the fact that history will be split across different devices.
+With this in mind, any UI expedient aimed at highlighting that there is a relevant gap in time between new messages and previous messages is considered highly beneficial.

-28 IM SESSION START and IM SESSION AUTO ACCEPT
+18 IM SESSION START and IM SESSION AUTO ACCEPT